Stumpons are non-conservative traveling waves of the Camassa-Holm equation: Introduction

 \section{Introduction}

 The Camassa--Holm equation

 where $\kappa \in \R$, has been thoroughly studied since it was brought to attention as a model for shallow-water waves in \cite{CamHol1993}.
 It is first known to have appeared as a rather anonymous special case in a family of completely integrable evolution equations in \cite{FucFok1981}.
+See also \cite{Johnson2002} and \cite{ConLan2009} for a thorough discussion of how the Camassa--Holm equation can be derived from the equations of hydrodynamics.

 If $u = u(t,x)$ is a solution of \eqref{eq:CH}, then

 is a solution of \eqref{eq:CH} with $\kappa$ replaced by $\kappa-\alpha$.
 In particular, choosing $\alpha=\kappa$ yields that $v(t,x)$ is a solution of the limiting case $\kappa=0$, i.e.,